paradingwolves/Justin_Brierley_ZipperApp/readME.txt

+----- Commands You Will Need To Build This Project -----

+1. Install-Package Microsoft.EntityFrameworkCore.SqlServer --Version 3.1
+2. add-migration ZipperApp -Context ZipperAppContext
+3. update-database -Context ZipperAppContext

 What is this project?

 - This is a website for the fictional company "Zip It!".
 This application was built using MVC architecture.